What is Monsterhearts about?

 I enjoy Monsterhearts’ focus on conflicts and dilemmas.

-I can relate to a lot of the teenage angst issues covered in the game, because I had a difficult time too, back then.
-And I do like the bleed and awkwardness that results from this.
+I can relate to a lot of the teenage angst issues covered in the game, because I had a difficult time too back then.
+And I do like the bleed and awkwardness that result from this.

-It was my first PBTA game and massively change my GMing style.
-To be honest, I had to read it 3 times and experience it as a player once, before I fully understood how it works.
+It was my first PBTA game and it massively change my GMing style.
+To be honest, I had to read it three times and experience it as a player once, before I fully understood how it works.
 But then it really clicked.
 Sharing narration rights is incredibly cool in Monsterhearts.
-And as a GM, without a fixed plot, I get surprised by dice roles or choices the players make and their effects on the plot.
+And as a GM, without a fixed plot, I get surprised by dice rolls or choices the players make and their effects on the plot.

 A – You need a special group of players to make it work

-You will be looking for players who are interested in this teenage high school drama setting.
+You will need to be looking for players who are interested in this teenage high school drama setting.
 Usually this means players who are 30+ years old.
-For younger players Monsterhearts is often “too close to home”, meaning not enough years have passed since their high school time to make it interesting for them.
-Additionally, you need players interested in having control of the narrative and having fun with actively shaping the story, instead of only experiencing it (which is true for all PBTA games).
+For younger players, Monsterhearts is often “too close to home,” meaning not enough years have passed since their time in high school to make it interesting for them.
+Additionally, you need players interested in having control of the narrative and having fun with actively shaping the story instead of only experiencing it (which is true for all PBTA games).

 I also found that the players should be familiar with each other.
-Diving into the emotional topics of Monsterhearts needs some trust between the players, which is usually lacking, if they haven’t played a game with each other before (e.g. at conventions).
+Diving into the emotional topics of Monsterhearts requires a fair amount of trust between the players, which is usually lacking, if they haven’t played a game with each other before (e.g. at conventions).

 B – It’s not a game for one-shots

-Monsterhearts is ideally played over 3 to 6 session.
+Monsterhearts is ideally played over three to six sessions.
 The first session is for generating characters and the setting.
-The second session is a first test run.
+The second session is a test run.
 It’s the third session where Monsterhearts really uses its full potential, when you can develop the story based on the players’ actions and decisions from the session before.

 I had to learn this the hard way.
-I did two convention games with Monsterhearts and tried to cram in character and setting generation as well as 3 hours of play into a 5 hour slot.
-These 5 hours were way too short for the players to get used to their characters and at the same time develop a player-driven story.
+I did two convention games with Monsterhearts and tried to cram in character and setting generation as well as three hours of play into a five-hour slot.
+Those five hours were way too short for the players to get used to their characters and at the same time develop a player-driven story.
 We did have drama, but it felt forced by the plot and did not feel as authentic as when built up over a session or two.